How To Create A React Responsive Grid

 Step 3: Import the Required Components

-Now, import the necessary components in your React application.
-You need SenchaGrid and Column to create the grid layout:
+Import the necessary components from ReExt into your React application.
+You’ll need SenchaGrid and Column components to create and configure your grid layout:

 import React from "react";